hslu-ige-laes/lora-devices-ttn/index.md

 # LoRaWAN device integration in ttn

-- This documentation gives an overview of different LoRaWAN devices
+This documentation gives an overview of different LoRaWAN devices and describes how to integrate them into [The Things Network (ttn)](https://www.thethingsnetwork.org/).

-- It includes
-  - an overview of the most important specifications of the devices
-  - important documents
-  - ordering information
-  - step by step integration into [The Things Network (ttn)](https://www.thethingsnetwork.org/)
-  - payload codes
-  - device configurations
+- Choose a sensor in the overview below and click on the link
+- The following page then includes specifications, data sheets and step by step installation- and configuration procedures

 <hr>